METEO 3 Lesson 5 Images

 Text description of the a large portion of an entire hemisphere image.

-The image is a black and white satellite view of the Earth, focusing on the Americas, with North and South America prominently displayed.
-It appears to be a GOES-EAST satellite image.
+The image is a black and white satellite view of the western hemisphere of Earth, focusing on the Americas, with North and South America prominently displayed.
 The continents are traced with thin, bright yellow outlines, making geographical borders easily distinguishable against the dark ocean background.
 The North American continent is visible in the upper part with the United States clearly outlined.
 Central America is in the middle, and the vast expanse of South America occupies the lower right portion of the globe.
 Cloud formations are visible over the oceans and landmasses, appearing as light areas against the darker background.
-The image shows details like cloud patterns and the swirling currents of weather systems.
-The NOAA logo is located in the bottom left corner.
+The NOAA logo is located in the bottom left corner and the date and image source is marked at the bottom, labeled "26 Apr 2018 18:15 UTC GOES-EAST ABI BAND-02"

 Credit: NOAA